JCAguilera/observer/README.md

 - Send commands to the servers.
 - Listen to events such as status changes, user login and logout, and get extra data with each event.
 - Connect multiple client apps using Socket.io and simple api key authentication.
+- Listen to custom events defined using RegEx

 > Note that this is a WIP and it was built for my own use.
 I will try to
 > keep this updated in the future.